 Transitions handout primary to secondary/middle

 At Oxhey, we recognise the importance of speech, language and communication as an essential skill for learning and building friendships.
 While all children develop and different rates, some will require additional support to boost their language and communication skills.
-The resources below indicate how you could help your child at home and provide links to useful websites you may wish to explore.
-If you are concerned about your child's developmental language then please see Mrs Holt, Inclusion Lead, or you child's class teacher.

 GeneralLeaflet for parents 4-5